 Nowlin has dedicated her career to the protection of natural resources and public health through the practice of environmental law.
-Prior to joining Duke’s faculty, she was a senior attorney with the Southern Environmental Law Center in Chapel Hill.
-At SELC, she represented nonprofit environmental and community organizations throughout the southeast.
-She led SELC's Hog Industry Project to develop a comprehensive regulatory program for Concentrated Animal Feeding Operations, drafted legislation to improve regulation of the inter-basin diversion of water, and represented organizations in federal, state and administrative courts to protect coastal resources, wetlands, and public lands.
+Prior to joining Duke’s faculty, she was a senior attorney with the Southern Environmental Law Center in Chapel Hill where she led the organization’s initiative to develop and implement pollution control programs for Concentrated Animal Feeding Operations, developed a template for integrating water resource and water quality planning, and litigated cases pursuant to the Clean Water Act, Endangered Species Act, and National Environmental Policy Act.
 For her advocacy work, she was named an Honorary Warden by the North Carolina Audubon Society in 2006, and received the Bill Holman Award for Environmental Advocacy, awarded by the Conservation Council of North Carolina, in 1997.
-She completed a fellowship awarded by the Ford Foundation and worked in private practice for two years in Washington, D.C. prior to joining SELC.
+She completed a fellowship awarded by the Ford Foundation and worked in private practice for two years in Washington, D.C., prior to joining SELC.

 Nowlin is a member of the North Carolina Bar and the D.C.
 Bar, and is admitted to practice in the state and federal courts of North Carolina, the U.S. Fourth Circuit Court of Appeals, and the U.S. Supreme Court.
 She has served on the boards of directors of several nonprofit and civic organizations, including a term as chair of the Environment, Energy and Natural Resources Law Section of the North Carolina Bar Association.
 She was named a Neighborhood Hero by Durham’s Inter-neighborhood Council in 2007, in recognition of her community work.